rahiel/open_nsfw--/README.md

-# open_nsfw_2022
+# open_nsfw--

 This is a fork of Yahoo's [open_nsfw][].
 The goal is to make the *Not Suitable for Work* (NSFW) classification model easily accessible through an HTTP API deployable with Docker.

 As I couldn't make this work on Buster due to insufficient knowledge of the tread system, I have edited the requirements to support Python 3.5.

 # Install